SreerajThamarappilly/yolo-based-object-detection-azure-pipeline/README.md

 ## Features

 - **YOLOv5 Object Detection**: Pretrained model for quick inference and capability to fine-tune with custom data.
+- **PyTorch**: Used for building and training deep learning models.
+PyTorch powers the YOLO model for training and inference.
+It handles all tensor computations, model updates, and GPU acceleration.
+The ultralytics YOLO implementation relies on PyTorch to handle neural network computations.
 - **REST API Endpoints**: Easy inference using FastAPI endpoints.
 - **Azure Deployment**: Instructions and service utilities for deploying to Azure Web Apps or Azure Container Instances.
 - **Training Service**: Train/fine-tune the YOLO model on custom datasets.